adafruit/Adafruit_Mynewt/docs/hal/03_SPI.md

 In the case of the **nRF51** and **nRF52**, most pin config takes place in the `nrf_drv_config.h` file which should be part of your BSP.
-For example, the following code configures I2C0 to use pins 25 (SDA) and 26 (SCL) at 100kHz:
+For example, the following code configures pins 12, 13 and 14 for SPI:

 ```
 #define SPI1_CONFIG_SCK_PIN         12